This is the privacy notice of Harker & Bullman. In this document, “we” or “us” refers to Harker & Bullman Ltd.

 - Service providers who we use to assist us (such as lawyers, accountants, auditors, consultants, referencing companies, tradesmen, utility and insurance providers, IT software maintenance back-up and storage providers and others similar)

-- Third parties to whom we owe a legal obligation to provide specified information such as Governmental and regulatory bodies, tax authorities, ombudsmen and regulators
+- Third parties to whom we owe a legal obligation to provide specified information such as our relevant client, Governmental and regulatory bodies, tax authorities, ombudsmen and regulators

 - Buyers and their representatives as part of any restructuring or sale of our business